gridclub/Hack2O/index.md

 ![Hack2O](http://gridclub.io/Hack2O/assets/hack2ologo.png)

 The [Graduate Researchers interested in Data](http://www.gridclub.io) (GRiD) club at [UMass Amherst](http://www.umass.edu) is hosting our annual ***Data Science Hackathon***!
 For 2017, we’ll be exploring water contamination datasets, especially as it relates to lead contamination in **Flint, MI**.
+This year we’re happy to be co-organizing this event with Nabanita De of [Microsoft Student Partners](https://www.facebook.com/groups/198842233863002/).

 The competition is open to all graduate students.
-Prizes will be given to the winners, co-sponsored by [Microsoft Student Partners @ UMass](https://www.facebook.com/groups/198842233863002/).
+Prizes will be given to the winners, co-sponsored by MSP.

 ## <a name="placetime"></a> When and where